 • Factor in the cost of NOT calibrating: a rejected audit, a warranty dispute, or scrapped product from an out-of-tolerance gauge typically costs far more than the calibration itself.

-Unitest Instruments provides itemised quotes for dimensional and torque calibration based on your actual instrument list, so you can see exactly what drives the cost before committing — no fixed public price list, because the honest answer is that scope determines price.
+Unitest Instruments provides itemised quotes for dimensional and torque calibration based on your actual instrument list, so you can see exactly what drives the cost before committing.
+There is no fixed public price list, because the honest answer is that scope determines price.

-A single-line quote that just says "caliper calibration" or "torque wrench calibration" without stating the range, number of points, and whether it is accredited hides the assumptions the lab made to arrive at that number.
-If those assumptions do not match what your quality system actually needs — say, the lab assumed 5 points but your procedure specifies 10, or assumed non-accredited when your customer contract requires ISO/IEC 17025 — you find out only when the certificate arrives, by which point you have already paid for the wrong scope and lost the turnaround time.
-An itemised quote that states range, points, tolerance class and accreditation status upfront lets you catch a mismatch before work starts, not after.
+A single-line quote that just says "caliper calibration" without stating the range, number of points, and accreditation status hides the assumptions the lab made — perhaps 5 points where your procedure specifies 10, or non-accredited when your customer contract requires ISO/IEC 17025.
+You find out only when the certificate arrives, by which point you've paid for the wrong scope.
+An itemised quote stating range, points, tolerance class and accreditation status upfront lets you catch a mismatch before work starts.
+Because pricing is scope-driven, the only fair way to compare two labs is to confirm they're quoting the same scope: same points, same accreditation status, same turnaround.
+Send the exact same instrument list to each lab so the comparison is genuinely like-for-like.

-The calibration invoice is only part of the real cost of maintaining a dimensional measurement programme.
-Downtime while an instrument is away for calibration, the administrative overhead of tracking due dates and managing recalls, and the cost of a backup or loaner instrument to cover a gap in coverage are all real costs that a cheap-looking quote does not capture.
-A provider that offers a reliable recall/reminder service and predictable turnaround reduces these hidden costs even if their per-instrument price is not the absolute lowest quoted figure — which is why price-per-certificate is a useful but incomplete way to evaluate a calibration relationship, especially for a fleet of instruments calibrated repeatedly over years rather than as a one-off transaction.
+The calibration invoice is only part of the real cost of maintaining a dimensional programme.
+Downtime, the administrative overhead of tracking due dates, and the cost of a loaner instrument to cover a gap are all real costs a cheap-looking quote does not capture.
+A provider offering a reliable recall/reminder service and predictable turnaround reduces these hidden costs even if their per-instrument price is not the lowest quoted figure.
+Older or heavily used instruments are statistically more likely to need adjustment, so budget a contingency rather than assuming every instrument passes cleanly.
+Organisations with a larger recurring need (dozens of instruments calibrated annually) can often negotiate an ongoing service arrangement — a standing price list, committed turnaround, and proactive recall scheduling — rather than requesting a fresh quote every cycle; raise this directly with prospective providers.